sham-h93/devposts/README.md

 - [detekt](https://detekt.dev/) for static code analysis, ensuring consistent code quality
 - [Convention Plugins](https://docs.gradle.org/current/userguide/sharing_build_logic_between_subprojects.html) Gradle plugins that centralize and reuse build configuration across multiple modules.

----
+## 🔌 API
+This project integrates with the [Dev.to API](https://developers.forem.com/api) (also known as the **Forem API**), enabling seamless access to published articles and content directly from the Dev.to platform.

+## ⭐ Found this project useful?
+Give it a star to support the project and stay notified about future updates!

+## 👥 Want to contribute?
->Please note that this project is a work in progress and may include technical debt.
+This project is a work in progress and may include technical debt.
 Contributions are welcome to help refine and enhance it, with the goal of delivering a robust and scalable architecture.

-# API
-This project integrates with the [Dev.to API](https://developers.forem.com/api) (also known as the **Forem API**), enabling seamless access to published articles and content directly from the Dev.to platform.